thin-edge/thin-edge.io/design/thin-edge-actors-design.md

 * The thin-edge API should give a large flexibility to connect actors:
   * exchanging stream of messages as for measurements,
   * sending requests which responses are awaited by the requester,
-  * sending asynchronous requests which responses will be processed concurrently with the other messages,
+  * sending asynchronous requests for which responses will be processed concurrently with the other messages,
   * broadcasting messages,
   * gathering messages from various sources,
   * sending messages to one specific instance of an actor.
 * Actors should support being synchronous, with the ability to pause awaiting the response of another actor.
-* The final executable is build as an assemblage of extensions, defining actor instances and their connections.
+* The final executable is built as an assemblage of extensions, defining actor instances and their connections.
-* Using Rust actors must not be the unique way to create MQTT-based thin-edge executables - aka *plugins*.
+* Using Rust actors must not be the *only* way to create MQTT-based thin-edge executables - aka *plugins*.
   An agent developer must be free to choose his preferred programming language to implement a feature that interacts with other thin-edge executables using JSON over MQTT.

 One should be able to build executables with IIoT specific features.

-* The `tedge_actors` crate defines only messages related to the runtime as `Spawn` or `Shutdown`.
+* The `tedge_actors` crate defines only messages related to the runtime such as `Spawn` or `Shutdown`.
 * IIoT related messages are defined in specific extensions as `tedge_telemetry` or `tedge_software_management`.
 * An extension must be provided so an actor can pub/sub messages over MQTT.
 * Similarly, an extension must be provided to let actors interact with HTTP end-points.